dawsh2/ADMF-PC/NEW_README.md

 # ADMF-PC Event Flow Architecture: The Next Evolution

 ## Executive Summary
+This is an event-driven quantitative trading framework that's under active development.
+We've strived to perfect the architecture to allow parallelization with isolation of state between seperate instances.
+We've worked hard to ensure the system is modular and flexible, so it's able to accomplish whatever a research can throw at it elegantly.
+The system should stay out of the users way, but enable maximal flexibility and reproducability.

-The core idea of the system is using containers to isolate state where necassary in a parallelized backtest, and leveraging that the data transformation pipeline is linear: Data-->BARS-->Features-->FEATURE/BAR-->Strategy & Classifiers-->SIGNAL & ClassifierChange-->Portfolio-->ORDER_REQUEST-->Risk-->ORDER-->Execution (applying stateless functional slippage/commission etc)-->FILL-->PORTFOLIO_UPATE (more or less).
-It's clearly an event driven system, and to communicate with otherwise isolated containers, we had to devise an adapter, these are under src/core/communication (but since we've simplified the topology into a universal linear flow, we may not need these more extravagent adapters now, but still need a way to communicate from root event bus to containers).
-We take these primitives - containers, events and cross-communication - and use them to create standardized topologies that dynamicaly generate and wire up the proper system for whatever we're testing (e.g, a multi-asset, multi-strategy, multi-portfolio backtest -- since it uses the same fundemental topology, it should be as easy to wire up as a single backtest).
-We then leverage this concept to use standardize topologies sequentially to simplify the handling of e.g, train test splits, while maintaing reproducability through the standardization of the process and no state leakage since containers are destroyed after every sequence.
+The core idea of the system is using containers to isolate state where necassary in a parallelized backtest, and leveraging the idea that the data transformation pipeline is linear, e.g: Data-->BARS-->Features-->FEATURE/BAR-->Strategy & Classifiers-->SIGNAL & ClassifierChange-->Portfolio-->ORDER_REQUEST-->Risk-->ORDER-->Execution (applying stateless functional slippage/commission etc)-->FILL-->PORTFOLIO_UPATE (more or less).
+We take these primitives - containers, events and cross-container-communication-adapters - and use them to create standardized topologies that dynamicaly generate and wire up the proper structure for whatever we're testing.
+To handle more complex workflows, such as train/test splitting, walkforward validation, we simply recycle the topologies between phases, and use sequencer to orchestrate (which further delegates responsbilities to other modules when appropriate, i.e optimization or analysis).
+This ensures each phase is created identically to the previous one, while guarenteeing no leakge of state since all components are destroyed at the end of each phase.
 At a higher level we combine these sequenced topologies into what we call a Workflow, see the Adaptive Ensemble for an example.
-Notably, the system is interfaced through YAML files (which ensures consistent, well-tested execution paths and proper creation/destruction of containers to guarentee reproducability), which the Coordinator interprets and delegates appropriately.
-To keep the parallelization tractable we've implemented event tracing.
+Notably, the system is interfaced through YAML files (which ensures consistent, well-tested execution paths and proper creation/destruction of containers to guarentee reproducability), which the Coordinator interprets and delegates appropriately to the TopologyBuilder and Sequencer, depending on the Workflow.
+Lastly, to improve observability nad keep the parallelization tractable we've implemented event tracing, which introduced many tangential benefits.

-NOTE: The sequencer will be adapted to handle batching for memory intensive operations.
-It already has all the logic necassary.
-The coordinator may be expanded to handle computing across multiple computers.
+NOTE: The sequencer will be adapted to handle batching for memory intensive operations as it already has all the logic necassary.
+The Coordinator may be expanded to handle computing across multiple computers.
 Maybe it is indeed best that Coordinator handle data storage locations.

 ## Part 1: Core Architecture Components